Deployment Version Control For Microservice Management

 Deployment Version Control tracks both the Application Package and its Components

 Let’s be frank – an application package that consists of a single binary on a single server is not going to need deltas – that would be akin to a change to a single-line source file.
 All you need to do is to replace the old binary with the new and you’ve deployed.
-Infrastructure as code became important because even the infrastructure configuration is not that simple.
-And like infrastructure, applications are more complex:
+Kubernetes and microservices changes this model.
+An application package will include several functions or micoservices that need to be coordinated as an Application.
+There could be database changes associated with an application change or even environmental updates such as integration to service mesh.

-In the same way that a single binary can be built from lots of different source files (each of which is under its own version control), so an application package can be made up of lots of different binary components.
-Clearly, if the application package consists of lots of different components and those components are resident on different servers or containers then deploying every component every time a new application version is deployed would be wasteful, time-consuming, and error-prone.
-This is the same concept in managing the infrastructure as code.
+In the same way that a single binary can be built from lots of different source files (each of which is under its own version control), so an application package can be made up of lots of different microservices.
+Clearly, if the application package consists of lots of different components and those components are resident in different Kubernetes Clusters, then deploying every component every time a new application version is deployed would be wasteful, time-consuming, and error-prone.
 What is needed is the ability to declare the configuration and track the changes, or “deltas.”
 Deployment Version Control, like Source Code Version Control, performs this critical function.

-- Component Versions.
+- Component and Microservice Versions.
 Obviously we need to version each individual component so that we know which specific component is included in any particular application version.

 - Like infrastructure as code, we need to declare and track which component version is present on any particular endpoint within a target environment.
 That way, if the application we’re about to deploy has version 5 of a component (a DLL or a WAR file, say) and version 5 is already present in the target environment then we don’t deploy that particular component.